Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Following proper protocol, the inspectors signed in and engaged with the security guard to understand the facility's security measures, including break coverage and access protocols.

 The DCC team began their inspection by entering the bud room, where they immediately started examining product labels, cannabis testing information, and Certificates of Analysis (COAs) on every shelf.
-Their meticulous approach set the tone for a comprehensive compliance check, aiming to ensure that OTC was adhering to all state regulations.
+Their meticulous approach set the tone for a comprehensive compliance check, aiming to confirm that OTC was adhering to all state regulations.

 Distributor-Determined Compliance Issues